brikis98/yevgeniy-brikman-homepage/_posts/2018-09-25-plum-island.md

 ## The not so good

-- Some aspects of the book seem like they were written by a 15 year old boy: e.g., every single woman in the entire story, without exception, is attractive, and many of them immediately want to sleep with John Corey
+- Some aspects of the book seem like they were written by a 15-year-old boy: e.g., every single woman in the entire story, without exception, is attractive, and many of them immediately want to sleep with John Corey
 - The "big reveal" is obvious halfway through, but the book drags it out
 - The ending drags on and feels a bit unnecessary